A Makefile for your Go project

 Another useful recipe is to build the program.
 While this could be

-, it is not uncommon to have to specify build
+done with just go build, it is not uncommon to have to specify build

 tags, additional flags, or to execute supplementary build steps.
 In